ros-controls/ros2_control/joint_limits_interface/README.md

    - **Loading from URDF** There are convenience methods for loading joint limits information (position, velocity and effort), as well as soft joint limits information from the URDF.
-   - **Loading from ROS params** There are convenience methods for loading joint limits from the ROS parameter server (position, velocity, acceleration, jerk and effort).Parameter specification is the same used in MoveIt, with the addition that we also parse jerk and effort limits.
+   - **Loading from ROS params** There are convenience methods for loading joint limits from the ROS parameter server (position, velocity, acceleration, jerk and effort).
+Parameter specification is the same used in MoveIt, with the addition that we also parse jerk and effort limits.

  - **Joint limits interface**